SodiumZH/NFF-Girls/wiki/gameplay-en.md

 It can be healed by using *Soul Powder* (+5) or *Soul Apple* (+15).
 (Same as vanilla undead mob girls.)

 It has 3 bauble slots.

+#### Ghastly Seeker (HMaG) (0.0.6 / 0.1.6)

+##### Befriending

+Using item-giving process.
+Accepted items are identical to Skeleton Girls.

+Ghastly Seekers are befriendable only when they're in the Overworld and can see sky.

+##### Interaction

+It has 4 bauble slots.

+It requires ammo to fire.
+The ammo slot (explosive icon) accepts either Fire Charges or Blasting Bottles (HMaG).
+When using Fire Charges, the explosions of the fireballs have normal power and don't break blocks.
+When using Blasting Bottles, the explosions have 1.5x normal power and break blocks.

+The base explosion power is 1.
+Each ATK point adds extra 0.1 to the power.